vanvoorden/TaskProperty/README.md

 * `TimerProperty` declares a private `State` variable to manage a `TimerPropertyStorage` reference.
 We will talk more about this later.
 * `TimerProperty` is a property wrapper.
 The `wrappedValue` property returns the `date` property from our `TimerPropertyStorage` reference.
 * `TimerProperty` adopts `DynamicProperty`.
-The `update` method is forwarded to our `TimerPropertyStorage` reference with the same business logic that previously happened in our view components.
+The `update` method is forwarded to our `TimerPropertyStorage` reference with the same business logic we previously defined in our view components.

 Let’s build `TimerPropertyStorage`: